Part 26: Who‘s the Fairest of them All? – MK2

 The Carthaginian offensive appears to have stalled, as Saladin has mustered an impressive Ayyubid force.
 Also, Kruger(Boers) has unsurprisingly taken the isolated town of Dire Dawa.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 5

 5